Woodrow Wilson: Presidential election of 1916

-Entering the war
+Entering World War I

-In January 1917, the Germans initiated a new policy of unrestricted submarine warfare against ships in the seas around the British Isles.
+In January 1917, the German Empire initiated a new policy of unrestricted submarine warfare against ships in the seas around the British Isles.
 German leaders knew that the policy would likely provoke U.S. entrance into the war, but they hoped to defeat the Allied Powers before the U.S. could fully mobilize.
 In late February, the U.S. public learned of the Zimmermann Telegram, a secret diplomatic communication in which Germany sought to convince Mexico to join it in a war against the United States.
 After a series of attacks on American ships, Wilson held a Cabinet meeting on March 20; all Cabinet members agreed that the time had come for the United States to enter the war.
 The Cabinet members believed that Germany was engaged in a commercial war against the United States, and that the United States had to respond with a formal declaration of war.

-On April 2, 1917, Wilson asked Congress for a declaration of war against Germany, arguing that Germany was engaged in "nothing less than war against the government and people of the United States."
+On April 2, 1917, Wilson addressed the U.S. Congress, asking for a declaration of war against Germany, saying that Germany was engaged in "nothing less than war against the government and people of the United States."
 He requested a military draft to raise the army, increased taxes to pay for military expenses, loans to Allied governments, and increased industrial and agricultural production.
 He stated, "we have no selfish ends to serve.
 We desire no conquest, no dominion... no material compensation for the sacrifices we shall freely make.
 We are but one of the champions of the rights of mankind.
 We shall be satisfied when those rights have been made as secure as the faith and freedom of the nations can make them."
 The declaration of war by the United States against Germany passed Congress with strong bipartisan majorities on April 6, 1917.
 The United States later declared war against Austria-Hungary in December 1917.

-With the U.S. entrance into the war, Wilson and Secretary of War Newton D. Baker launched an expansion of the army, with the goal of creating a 300,000-member Regular Army, a 440,000-member National Guard, and a 500,000-member conscripted force known as the "National Army."
+With the U.S. entrance into the war, Wilson and Secretary of War Newton D. Baker launched an expansion of the army, with the goal of creating a 300,000-member Regular Army, a 440,000-member National Guard, and a 500,000-member conscripted force known as the "National Army".
 Despite some resistance to conscription and to the commitment of American soldiers abroad, large majorities of both houses of Congress voted to impose conscription with the Selective Service Act of 1917.
 Seeking to avoid the draft riots of the Civil War, the bill established local draft boards that were charged with determining who should be drafted.
 By the end of the war, nearly 3 million men had been drafted.
 The navy also saw tremendous expansion, and Allied shipping losses dropped substantially due to U.S. contributions and a new emphasis on the convoy system.